ebman Available

 • One-screen triage :why gathers recent events, alarms, instance health and last deploys into a single overlay, with a DLQ peek for worker envs.

-• Honest health Alarms in ALARM, DLQs with a backlog and stale platforms surface on the row itself — not three tabs deep.
+• Health up front Alarms in ALARM, DLQs with a backlog and stale platforms surface on the row itself — not three tabs deep.

 • Forensics :diff option-setting deltas between envs, :lineage for the deploy timeline, :alarm-history for CloudWatch state changes.